 Lactic acid is found naturally in sour milk but also commercially produced from whey, cornstarch, potatoes and molasses.
 Therefore, if listed on a product as an ingredient, you must verify its source.

 Q. What isn’t casein?

-A. There are some ingredients that sound a lot like casein but aren’t.
+A. Some ingredients that sound a lot like casein but aren’t: